jo/sync-tank/migrations.md

   - JSON schema can be validated server side by using `validate_doc_update` function

+## Setting the stage: A toy problem

+While this article is not supposed to be a tutorial, it will be instructive to have a working example at hands to illustrate some points.
+Our example of choice is the 'Hello World' of software applications, the todo-app.
+A simple todo-app does not look like the most daunting challenge to face from a data architecture perspective: todos can have titles and texts, maybe a creation date and a done-flag.
+None of this would make you sit down and write an article about different strategies for how to accomodate this information.
+But things get a lot more interesting once we agree to meet a few additional requirements:

+1. Users should be able to edit their todos even when their internet connection is unstable or down and the application should synchronize all changes once it re-connects.
+In other words: the app must be offline-capable (what exactly this means will become clearer as we go along).
+2. The application development should be agile, meaning that we want to support frequent changes to all aspects of the system, including the data schema.

+These two requirements lead us to think about distributed migrations.
+This may start in the product department, where product managers [obviously](https://medium.com/swlh/designers-will-design-developers-will-develop-and-why-you-must-stop-them-399255275593) want to evolve the app into a full-fledged project management suite.Product decides that a todo should no longer just be open or done but should hold a number of different progress states like 'started', 'blocked', 'rejected', 'completed', etc. No problem, right?
+We just tweak the schema a bit, the todo state is no longer a Boolean but some form of String or Enum that can hold multiple values and we are done. - But wait, what about the todos that are already in the system? - Maybe we can update them?
+Or maybe the apps should be able to deal with both kinds of todos? - So we should support two schema versions now and old documents are still valid?
+And what if someone is using the old version of the app on their phone?
+The old version doesn't know anything about the new progress states.
+How could it possibly deal with documents of the new format? - We could force people to upgrade their apps so everybody at least agrees on the new schema. - So you want to make the entire application unusable unless someone goes to the appstore and updates to the latest version?
+This is not very appealing. - Do you have a better idea?

+In fact, we do.
+Stay tuned.

+At this point we have gotten a bit ahead of ourselves and are already discussing migration strategies, albeit in a somewhat hasty and unstructured manner.
+But at least we understand the problem now.

+This is actually a good time to take a step back and clarify some concepts that will be important throughout this whole discussion.
+Before we talk about schema migrations in distributed systems, let's talk about what schemas and migrations and distributed systems are in the first place.

 ## A Server-side Todo-web-app

 In the simplest of todo-app scenarios, we want to enable a number of users to manage a few, or maybe a few thousand todo items from the comfort of their web browser.
 The basic building blocks to set up such a service are: a client-side application to provide a nice interface, a server to deliver that application, and a central database that stores all those todos, and bit of infrastructure to glue the pieces together.
 We can all agree on that.
 Of course, we will most likely not agree on the technology stack to actually build this, including which database system to make use of.
 Let us sketch out our approach.

 You might be tempted to go for a big relational database where you store user data and todo items and implement has-many relations between them via foreign keys.
 We've all done that at some point.
 But here we anticipate that we will need a lot of flexibility in the future and that this big, centralized RDBMS might not be malleable enough to adapt to our upcoming needs, especially when it comes to offline-capable client applications at some point.
 This is why we advocate a different choice at this point and begin developing our todo-app using Apache CouchDB.
-In case you didn't know,

-> "Apache CouchDB™ lets you access your data where you need it by defining the Couch Replication Protocol that is implemented by a variety of projects and products that span every imaginable computing environment from globally distributed server-clusters, over mobile phones to web browsers."
->
-> From the official Apache CouchDB Documentation

 That sounds promising, doesn't it?
 Now the way we set up the system is according to a common practice in the CouchDB world: each user gets their own database on the server and can connect to it through a client application.
 This means there is no way to get access to anybody else's data and we don't even have to worry about things like associations and foreign keys for the time being.
 Everybody manages their own todos in their own database.
 And yes: once our product goes viral and there are two million users there will be two million databases.
 Well, Ops problem.
 In fact, Ops will be happy to find out that CouchDB comes with clustering abilities so scaling up is not a terrifying prospect (unlike when you run out of space with your relational database).